 Throughout the contract, PBMs are responsible for four main components of the agreement:

-- As previously noted, PBMs negotiate rebate programs with pharmaceutical companies.
-There are many complicated models for rebate programs, but basically the PBM is in charge of administering these rebates.
-Depending on the contract between the PBM and the employer or plan sponsor, all, some, or none of the rebate amount goes back to the employer.
+As previously noted, PBMs negotiate rebate programs with pharmaceutical companies.
+There are many complicated models for rebate programs, but the PBM is in charge of administering these rebates.
+Depending on the contract between the PBM and the employer, all, some, or none of the rebate amount goes back to the employer.

-- Clinical programs are designed to encourage the best clinical outcomes for members within a prescription benefits plan.
-PBMs review data and monitor drug usage on an ongoing basis to determine what adjustments should be made to achieve the overall goal: maintaining health benefits while reducing costs.
+Clinical programs are designed to encourage the best clinical outcomes for members within a pharmacy benefits plan.
+PBMs review data and monitor drug usage on an ongoing basis to determine what adjustments should be made to achieve the overall goal: maintaining, or improving, health benefits while controlling costs.

-- It’s not always all about the money – PBMs play an important safety role within prescription benefits plans.
-Drug Utilization Review is a life-saving program that calls for the review of a drug to determine effectiveness, potential dangers, potential drug interactions, and mitigate other safety concerns.
+PBMs play an important safety role within pharmacy benefits plans, too.
+Drug utilization review is a life-saving program that calls for the review of a drug to determine effectiveness, potential dangers, potential drug interactions, and mitigate other safety concerns.
 Since PBMs oversee their own pharmacy networks, they have access to a patient’s prescription history and can alert patients or physicians to potential negative drug interactions that could occur by mixing different prescriptions.

-- The PBM also sets specific criteria that has to be in place before certain drugs can be administered.
-Criteria could include: verifying the diagnosis, determining if there’s a genetic component involved, making sure the right testing is done, and instituting a specialist during treatment.
-This is all in an effort to make sure a patient is taking the proper steps for treatment, isn’t exceeding the quantity needed, and is actually responding to the medication.
+The PBM also sets the specific criteria that care must meet before patients receive certain drugs.
+These criteria could include healthcare providers verifying the diagnosis, determining if there’s a genetic component involved, making sure the right testing is done, and instituting a specialist during treatment.
+This is all in an effort to make sure a patient is taking the proper steps for treatment, isn’t exceeding the quantity or dosage needed, and is responding well to the medication.

 On the back end, employers rely heavily on PBMs to bring them trends and information regarding the performance of their plan and how to make improvements.
 It’s critical for employers to maintain an ongoing dialogue with their PBMs to ensure that their members are always receiving the best possible care at the lowest possible cost.